sick-appspace-samples/DeepLearningClassification/readme.md

 in AppStudio 3.0 or higher can be used.

 ### More Information
-Tutorial "Algorithms - Deep Learning"
+Tutorial "Algorithms - Deep Learning" or under "https://dstudio.cloud.sick.com/"

 ### Topics
 Algorithm, Image-2D, Machine-Learning, Deep-Learning, Neural-Network, Sample, SICK-AppSpace